ddavison/extend.js/README.md

 		Usage: String.append(appendString, options)
 		Return Type: string
 		Options:
-			delimiter: string (specifies which character should seperate items if an array as passed, default: "") Usage Example:
+			delimiter: string (default: "", specifies which character should seperate items if an array as passed) Usage Example:
 		"test".append("ing");
 			Returns "testing"
 		"test".append(["ing", "if", "this", "works"]);
 			Returns "testingifthisworks"
 		"test".append(["ing", "if", "this", "works"], {delimiter: " "});
+			Returns "testing if this works"

+	String.prepend
+		Description: Prepends the given text to the string
+		Usage: String.prepend(prependString, options)
+		Return Type: string
+		Options:
+			delimiter: string (default: "", specifies which character should seperate items if an array as passed) Usage Example:
+		"ing".append("test");
+			Returns "testing"
+		"works".append(["testing", "if", "this"]);
+			Returns "testingifthisworks"
+		"works".append(["testing", "if", "this", ""], {delimiter: " "});
 			Returns "testing if this works"
 Number